-All across the country, women-owned businesses are thriving and poised for even more growth.
+All across the country, women-owned small businesses are thriving and poised for even more growth.

 Since 1972, the number of such businesses has increased by 31 times, according to the American Express’s 2018 State of Women-Owned Businesses Report.
 From 2007 to 2018, women-owned firms, shops, and services grew by 58%, compared with a 12% growth rate for American businesses in general.

 Today, women command 40% of all US businesses compared with 29% in 2007.
 Cumulatively, their revenue hovers at around $1.8 trillion.
 Additional research from business mentoring organization SCORE shows that more women are exploring the idea of starting a business compared with men (47% and 44%, respectively).
 They’re especially active in industries like professional services, retail, healthcare, and education.